The Homewood campus of Johns Hopkins University is the primary academic and administrative center for the entire university.

 The entire library collection of the Johns Hopkins University contains close to three million volumes; more than two million of these and one million microforms are available on the Homewood campus.
 Most of the Homewood collections are shelved in the Milton S. Eisenhower Library, which is open until 10:00 p.m. on Friday and Saturday, and until midnight on the other days of the week.

 Engineering for Professionals students are issued a J-CARD upon registering.
 This card entitles them to access all the library resources available to JHU graduate students.
-For further information, go to library.jhu.edu/infofor/grads.html.
+For further information, go to guides.library.jhu.edu/grads.

 Hopkins Information Technology Services (HITS) operates three shared resource computer systems: a Silicon Graphics Challenge-L server with UNIX (JHUNIX), a DEC ALPHA 2000 with Open VMS (JHUVMS), and another SGI applications (APSERV1).
 In addition, students may use laboratories containing workstations, personal computers, and terminals with access to the servers.